 Wipe down bathroom counters

 The same goes for your bathroom counters.

-Or, if you have any disinfectant wipes on hand, those also work well for a quick wipe down.
+Or, if you have any disinfectant wipes on hand, those also work well for a quick wipe-down.

-Give the toilet a good scrub
+Give the toilet a good scrubbing

 Deep cleaning your bathroom means you’re going to have to scrub a toilet.
 There’s no getting around it!

 Make sure you have a good toilet bowl cleaner and scrub brush beforehand.

 Then, for the outside and seat of your toilets, deep clean using an all-purpose cleaner or disinfectant wipes.